1914 Indianapolis 500: Elimination trials

 By the end of the second day, 21 drivers had completed speed trials, and all but DePalma and Eddie Pullen had times below 1:45.
 Hughie Hughes's car suffered a broken crank case, preventing him from being able to set a qualifying time.
 On the final day of the trials, DePalma managed to make significant improvements in his Mercedes, and qualified with the twentieth fastest time overall, in 1:42.12.
 Georges Boillot set the overall fastest time, edging out his teammate Goux by completing a lap in 1:30.13, exceeding 125 mph along the straights.
 The slowest of the thirty qualifiers was Harry Grant in a Sunbeam, with a lap time of 1:44.09.

 Build up

-After the rigours of the elimination trials, DePalma withdrew from the race, claiming that his car had been vibrating so heavily that his engine would not survive the race.
+After the rigors of the elimination trials, DePalma withdrew from the race, claiming that his car had been vibrating so heavily that his engine would not survive the race.
 His place was taken by Ray Gilhooley in the Italian-built Isotta car.
 Gilhooley was known as a fearless, and sometimes erratic, driver who was feared by his peers, as they considered him unpredictable.
 DePalma claimed that he had twice seen Gilhooley "tear through a wooden fence at full tilt" on occasions when Gilhooley risked overtakes on dangerous corners.
-The bookmakers made the 1913 race winner, Goux, the favourite, followed by his Peugeot teammate Boillot.
+The bookmakers made the 1913 race winner, Goux, the favorite, followed by his Peugeot teammate Boillot.
 Although the Frenchmen were accepted to be driving the quickest cars, there was some belief in the American press that their English tires might not be as durable as American tires, which could improve the chances of the American drivers.

 Race

+The starting lineup for the race was determined by random draw the night before the race amongst the qualified drivers.
+Frenchman Jean Chassagne drew pole position, while Teddy Tetzlaff and Howdy Wilcox completed the front row.
+Wilcox led the first lap of the race, but the European drivers dominated the day, with five of the top six finishing positions going to them.
+René Thomas, driving a French-made Delage, led 102 laps en route to victory, setting a new record average speed of 82.47 mph.
+Belgian Arthur Duray finished second after leading 77 laps, roughly 6 minutes 38 seconds behind Thomas.
+Barney Oldfield finished as the highest place American in fifth placed.